apatheticdamn/mai-san-chatbot/README.md

 ## Usage

 To interact with Mai San, join my discord https://discord.gg/QaUEhh7P3g.<br>You can use natural language or try out different prompts to see how Mai San responds.
-Keep in mind that the chatbot's responses are generated based on patterns learned during training and may not always be contextually accurate.
+Keep in mind that the chatbot's responses may not always be contextually accurate.

 ```bash
 # Example